Danaus chrysippus: Australia

-Parental care
+Reproduction

 Oviposition

 Females lay eggs singly on the underside of the leaves of a larval food plant.
 The eggs are most often laid close to the ground.

 Life history

 Egg

 The egg of the plain tiger is about 1.7 mm long and 0.5 mm across.
 When first laid it is white, but gradually turns brown over time.
 The egg is ridged and dome-shaped.
 Depending on temperature, the egg is typically hatched in 3–5 days.

 Caterpillar

 The larvae of D. chrysippus proceeds through five instar stages.
 The first instar is about 4 mm long, and its body is white while the head is black.
 The second instar is about 8 mm long, and its body is primarily gray with yellow and black horizontal stripes.
-This coloration remains for the final three instar stages.
+This colouration remains for the final three instar stages.
 The third instar is about 14 mm long, the fourth about 25 mm long, and the fifth about 36 mm long.
 Depending on temperature, the larval stage can last from 12 to 20 days.